-Guide for families of inmates
+Guide for Families of Prison Inmates

 When someone is sent to jail, it can be a very difficult for friends or family members.
 They may feel angry or upset and they may not know how best to help the person who has been sent to jail.
-Here are some helpful things you can do:
+Here are some helpful things you can do.

-How to find out which prison are they in.
+How to find out which prison are they in

 It is very frustrating when you travel all the way to visit someone, only to find they have been transferred (moved) to another jail.
 It is also difficult when you know someone has been sentenced, but are not sure where they are.